-Our open-access site is designed as an efficient tool for quick searches of studies and reports on important topics.
-We’re in the business of condensing state-of-knowledge research; we hope you’ll find the site “deadline-friendly” — a portal to type in key words and rapidly determine if there are facts, insights or context that can help improve your story.
-The American Library Association named it a “Best Free Reference Web Site 2013.”
+The mission of Journalist’s Resource is to bridge the gap between the worlds of reporting and scholarly research.
+In our high-speed, information-saturated world, having the time to wade through academic studies might seem an unaffordable luxury, but we’re in the business of condensing state-of-knowledge research.
+We hope you’ll find the site “deadline friendly” — a portal to type in keywords and rapidly determine if there are facts, insights or context that can help improve your story.
+The American Library Association named Journalist’s Resource a “Best Free Reference Web Site 2013.”

-On each page, you’ll see recent related posts in the same general category; and you can also click through tag words at the top of each study and find related research strings on topics such as inequality, Twitter dynamics, human rights and higher education.
+The site is designed to be an efficient tool for quick searches of studies and reports on important topics.
+On each study, you’ll see recent related posts in the same general category; and you can also click through tag words at the top of each study and find related research strings on topics such as inequality, Twitter dynamics, human rights and higher education.

-In our high-speed, information-saturated world, having the time to wade through academic studies might seem an unaffordable luxury.
-But with Journalist’s Resource, we’re trying to make the vast world of deeper knowledge — facts and context that can supercharge stories — easy to navigate.
-To understand the site’s goals and philosophy, we recommend that you read our primer: “Introduction to Studies and Academic Research: How It Works and Why Journalists Should Care.”
+We’re trying to make the vast world of deeper knowledge — facts and context that can supercharge stories — easy to navigate for journalists.
+Establishing and promoting the concept of “knowledge-based reporting” animates the project.
+To understand our goals and philosophy, we recommend that you read our primer: “Introduction to Studies and Academic Research: How It Works and Why Journalists Should Care.”